EBIO6100Spring2020/Data-sandbox/data_raw/plant_competition/plant_data_readme.md

 Study in 1990 taking soil properties at every point on the saddle sampling grid. pH, moisture, bulk density recorded.

+After looking at the data, it's for only one plot in one year.
+There are no non-lichen plants in the vegetatio data for the corresponding sampling points.
+I don't think this data will be able to serve us.

 Downloaded by SN on 3 Feb
+Explored by SN on 4 Feb